umang23567/OS-Assignments/README.md

 ### Multiple Submissions

  The system supports multiple job submissions via the `submit` command.
 Once all jobs are submitted, the `start` command initializes the scheduling of all jobs as a batch.
-This avoids calling the scheduler after each submission.

 ### Job Statistics
  Once all jobs are completed, the scheduler generates statistics that display the completion